0xHy0kR1/ReactJSNotes/creating first react app(textutils).md

 <nav ClassName="navbar navbar-expand-lg navbar-light bg-light">
 ```

-- But how did we change the color of our component between light and dark for that we use javascript
+- But how we will change the color of our component between light and dark for that we use javascript
 ```javascript
 <nav ClassName= {`navbar navbar-expand-lg navbar-${props.mode} bg-${props.mode}`}>
 ```